ashwceri/ashwceri/README.md

 ## welcome

-- i'm cherry
+- my name is cherry
 - i'm a front-end software developer at a small (ish) fin-tech company
-- i'm currently learning rust when i find the time outside of work
+- currently learning rust when i find the time outside of work

  <!--START_SECTION:waka-->